 People connect better when they see your face.
 Would you rather not receive an email or receive an email with a picture of the person you are contacting?
 The next one, of course.

-Creating an email signature to look great is very easy, if you know how.
-If you don’t know how, use an app like Gimmick.
-You will be able to create the same email signature as the example above.
+Creating an email signature to look great is very easy if you are know-how.
+If you don’t know how to use an app like Gimmick.
+You will be able to create the same email signature like the example above.
 But of course, the possibilities for design are endless.

 Be sure to attach your CV and portfolio

 Before you hit the ‘Send’ button, make sure you attach your CV or resume and a link to your portfolio (if you have one).
 There is nothing worse than trying to withdraw an email because you are too careless to send your request without the attachments mentioned in the email.

 And if you need help writing the perfect CV, we’ve got a separate article dedicated to creating your first CV!

 Explain what you want from an internship

 A well-written email for an internship symbolizes a strong identity and personality.
 When you are trying to convince a hiring manager for an internship, it is also important to outline what you want to gain from experience.
 There is nothing worse than turning around and realizing that this is not what you expected.

 If you plan on working on real projects instead of having tea and coffee all day, let them know!
 Explain how you want to get stuck and the work that permanent employees want to do.
 It shows that you have a great work ethic and are willing to work hard during your hiring.